PrakashD2003/Vehicle-Insurance-Prediction-Mlops-Project/README.md

 | F1-Score  | 0.87          |

 *Note: These metrics are based on the test dataset and may vary with different data splits.*
+In addition to standard metrics, the pipeline implements a **champion/challenger logic** within the model evaluation step.
+- This acts as a **quality gate** where the newly trained model is automatically compared with the current production model.
+- Only if the new model demonstrates superior performance does it trigger the **deployment stage**.
+- Otherwise, the existing production model continues to serve, ensuring stable and reliable predictions in production.
 ---

 ## 📂 Project Structure